Consumption (economics): Life-cycle hypothesis

-And $W$ is the wealth he has already accumulated in his or her life.
+And $W$ is the wealth he has already accumulated in their life.

+Access-based consumption

+The term "access-based consumption" refers to the increasing extent to which people seek the experience of temporarily accessing goods rather than owning them, thus there are opportunities for a "sharing economy" to develop, although Bardhi and Eckhardt outline differences between "access" and "sharing".
+Social theorist Jeremy Rifkin put forward the idea in his 2000 publication The Age of Access.

 Old-age spending

 Spending the Kids' Inheritance (originally the title of a book on the subject by Annie Hulley) and the acronyms SKI and SKI'ing refer to the growing number of older people in Western society spending their money on travel, cars and property, in contrast to previous generations who tended to leave that money to their children.
 According to a study from 2017 that was conducted in the USA 20% of married people consider leaving inheritance a priority, while 34% do not consider it as a priority.
 And about one in ten unmarried Americans (14 percent) plan to spend their retirement money to improve their lives, rather than saving it to leave an inheritance to their children.
 In addition, three in ten married Americans (28 percent) have downsized or plan to downsize their home after retirement.

 Die Broke (from the book Die Broke: A Radical Four-Part Financial Plan by Stephen Pollan and Mark Levine) is a similar idea.